writethedocs/www/docs/conf/portland/2022/cfp-email-templates.rst

 ::

-   Hi folks!
+   Hi {speakers},

    Just wanted to drop you all a quick note covering some logistics.

-   * I've added some questions to our [CFP tool (Pretalx)]({{cfp.url}}) for you about your pronouns, interesting facts and name pronunciation.
+   * ☐  I've added some questions to our [CFP tool (Pretalx)]({{cfp.url}}) for you about your pronouns, interesting facts and name pronunciation.
 Please log in at {{cfp.url}} and answer those (although we'll only need them closer to the event).

-   * If you haven't done so already, please upload a speaker pic to your Pretalx account, it'll look so much better than the anonymous outline.
+   * ☐ If you haven't done so already, please upload a speaker pic to your Pretalx account, it'll look so much better than the anonymous outline.

-   * Private speaker slack channel!
+   * ☐ Private speaker slack channel!
 If you're not on the slack already, [join the WTD slack]({{slack_join}}).
 Once you're signed up, or if you're already on there, ping me @plaindocs so I can add you to the private speaker channel.
 It contains all of our past speakers, who will be happy to offer advice or answer questions.

    * [Speaker mentoring guidelines](https://www.writethedocs.org/organizer-guide/confs/cfp/#speaker-mentoring) -- let us know if you'd like to talk over your proposal or slide deck with a speaker from a previous year.